CRUKorg/citsci-pathology-image-processor/README.md

 The CSV metadata file produced as an output serves as a google spreadsheet import for PyBossa

-Note that for annotated images are not renamed but they are compressed and converted to jpg format.
+Note that annotated images are not renamed but they are compressed and converted to jpg format.
+Annotated images are normally used in the tutorial and so do not need to be uploaded as tasks.
 The CSV file is created for annotated images but is not needed or used.

 ## Image metadata

 Image names are changed to ensure anonymity.
 As a consequence any information encoded in the name is lost.
 To preserve this, and add extra metadata, a metadata file is created as part of the transformation process.
 It is placed in the **source** folder
 Some metadata is image specific, other is common to the whole batch of images being transformed.
 Common metadata values are set as constants within the script:
  - collection - the name of the collection from which these images was taken